 - 21.4 SNOW STORAGE & REMOVAL: The applicant has identified a snow storage area on the southern portion of the site.
 This standard appears to be met. - 21.6 SCREENING: The applicant is proposing to construct an ~120-sf covered outdoor smoking area on the southern portion of the site that will be screened on the western side by the existing tree line and along the south and east sides by the existing fence.
 The northern side of the enclosure will be covered to screen it from view of Winchester St. This standard appears to be met. - 21.8 SEWER & WATER: Information about water and sewer utilities is provided under Section E above. - 21.9 TRAFFIC & ACCESS MANAGEMENT: Site access will be provided from the existing curb cut and driveway on Winchester St, which are not proposed to be changed.
 Additionally, a bike rack will be installed at the southwestern corner of the building for residents and staff to use.
 Traffic generation estimates for the previous and proposed uses are addressed under Section G above.
 This standard appears to be met. - 21.11 SURFACE WATERS & WETLANDS: The western edge of the subject parcel is bordered by the Ashuelot River and is subject to the Surface Water Protection Overlay District.
 The only new development proposed on the site is the construction of a ~120-sf covered smoking area, which was originally proposed to be within the 30' surface water buffer.
-In response to staff comments, the applicant submitted an updated plot plan showing this structure outside of the 30' buffer.
-Additionally, a note has been added to the second page of the plot plan stating that any future development within the 30' buffer may require the submittal of a Surface Water CUP to the City of Keene Planning Board.
-This standard appears to be met.
+In response to staff comments, the applicant has agreed to move the structure outside the buffer to negate the need for a Surface Water Protection Conditional Use Permit (CUP).
+Additionally, the applicant agreed to add a note to the plan stating that any future development within this buffer may require a Surface Water CUP.
+At the time of this staff report, Planning Staff were still waiting for the updated plan to be submitted.